 Dilute the vinegar with an equal amount of water, and test the solution on a hidden area; some fabrics, especially acetate, break down when subjected to vinegar's acidity.
 Spritz the material lightly, until just damp, and let it air dry.
 If you're averse to the strong scent of vinegar, a few drops of natural essential oil can help mask the smell.
 Once the vinegar dries, no trace of its scent remains, but the fragrance of the oil lingers.

 Chlorine bleach is the go-to disinfectant for hard surfaces in many homes, but its color-removing properties make it unsuitable as a fabric spray.
-All-natural oxygen bleach is an effective alternative, killing germs and bacteria without altering the color of your carpet, upholstery or drapery.
-Dilute it with hot water according to package directions before misting it over fabrics lightly.
+Oxygen bleach is an effective alternative, killing germs and bacteria without altering the color of your carpet, upholstery or drapery.
+Dilute it with hot water according to package directions before misting it lightly over fabrics.
 Because oxygen bleach breaks down as it's diluted, don't make a large batch to keep on hand; it's most effective when used right after mixing.